rust-embedded/embedded-hal/README.md

 # `embedded-hal`

-> A minimal Hardware Abstraction Layer (HAL) for embedded systems
+>  A Hardware Abstraction Layer (HAL) for embedded systems

 ## [Documentation]